sltn011/Console-Game-Engine/README.md

 ```
 (short)width (short)height (uint16_t[width*height])pixelType (uint16_t[width*height])colorType
 ```

+#!
+All files below use Console Game Engine

 # Console FPS
 Console FPS is a prototype of a game similar to Wolfenstein 3D.